-Vehicle fluids are the life blood of your engine; keeping you engine running at its best….
+Vehicle fluids are the lifeblood of your engine; keeping your engine running at its best.

-- Engine Oil (Motor Oil) lubricates your engine preventing friction and damage causing heat.
+- Engine Oil (Motor Oil) lubricates your engine preventing friction and damage-causing heat.
 If you use conventional oil we recommend going no more than 5,000 miles between oil changes.
 If you choose synthetic oil you can go longer between oil changes depending on your vehicle and synthetic oil product.
-An oil change is a routine but very important maintenance which must be done to keep your vehicle running at its best.
+An oil change is routine but very important maintenance that must be done to keep your vehicle running at its best.

 - Windshield Washer.
-Washer fluid keeps your windshield clean during warm weather and de-ices you windshield in cold temperatures.
-Winterize your vehicle with special de-icing fluid to melt ice away in the winter.
+Washer fluid keeps your windshield clean during warm weather and de-ices your windshield in cold temperatures.
+Winterize your vehicle with special de-icing fluid to melt the ice away in the winter.

 - A/C Refrigerant (Coolant) A liquid, automotive refrigerant is used inside your A/C compressor to create cool air through a process of liquefying gases which cool hot air.
 If you experience a refrigerant leak you may find your air conditioning will blow warm air.
 Low refrigerant can cause wear on your A/C compressor.